nrinaudo/kantan.csv/_tut/serializing.md

 "
 ```

-Note that `caseEncoder5` ends in a number: that's the number of fields in your case class.
-The list of integers maps
+Note that the name `caseEncoder5` ends in a number: that's the number of fields in your case class.

-each field to its corresponding column in the CSV data.
-That is, the first int is the index of the first field, the
+The list of integers maps each field to its corresponding column in the CSV data.
+That is, the first int is the index of
-second one that of the second field...
+the first field, the second one that of the second field...

 ## Advanced topics